-Therefore, the total increase in regional rates (including the economic development ageny rate) for 2007/08 is 12.98%.
+Therefore, the total increase in regional rates (including the EDA) for 2007/08 is 12.98%.
 When the water supply levy is included, the increase is 10.30%.

 Rates increases vary between city and district councils because of differing capital values (equalised).
 Further, some of Greater Wellington's work programmes impact differently across the region, e.g. flood protection.